View from commencement ceremony stage

 REGALIA

-Graduate Students can pick up their regalia at the UMass Store in the Campus Center beginning May 1.
-There is no charge for caps/tams, gowns, or tassels.
-Discipline specific Doctoral hoods can be purchased at the UMass Store at that time.
+Graduate Students can pick up their regalia at the UMass Store in the Campus Center beginning Monday, May 6.
+Discipline-specific Doctoral hoods will be available for purchase at the UMass Store.
+There is no charge for caps/tams, gowns, or tassels, regardless of your degree.
+Hoods for master's degree recipients are free of charge.

 PROCEDURE TO GRADUATE, ELIGIBILITY, & DIPLOMAS

-Master's and Doctoral degree eligibility is determined by the Graduate School.
-Your degree eligibility form must be completed by April 18, 2023.
-In order to be considered eligible, you must fulfill various requirements.
-The list of requirements can be found here.
-Once those requirements are complete and you are approved for graduation, the eligibility, form can be found here.
+Master's and Doctoral degree eligibility is determined by staff in the Graduate School.
+Your degree eligibility form must be completed by April 1, 2024 In order to be considered eligible, you must fulfill various requirements.
+The list of requirements can be found on the Graduate School Degree Requirement website.
+Once those requirements are complete and you are approved for graduation, view the appropriate degree eligibility form.

-Information regarding diplomas for master's and doctoral students can be found here
+Information regarding diplomas for master's and doctoral students can also be found on the Degree Requirements website.

 PORTRAIT OPPORTUNITIES

-Ultimate Exposures® will be on campus in May to take cap and gown and professional photos.
+Ultimate Exposures® will be on campus in May to take graduation and professional photos.
 Regalia will be provided at your appointment.
-Schedule your appointment today!
+Walk-ins are welcome or you may make an appointment today!

 COMMENCEMENT PROGRAM LISTINGS